victor-rds/qdk-qpkg-development-kit/qpkg-configuration-file.md

 ##### QPKG\_LICENSE

 License for the packaged application.
-For example, GPLv2+ , GPLv3+ , BSD , or Commercial .
+For example, GPLv2+ , GPLv3+ , BSD , or Commercial.

 ##### QPKG\_SUMMARY